Gore’s Coup De Tort

-In Federalist 00-49, we quoted Leonard Read on the economy: “A good economy is analogous to a sponge; it can sop up a lot of mess.
+In a recent edition, we quoted Leonard Read on the economy: “A good economy is analogous to a sponge; it can sop up a lot of mess.
 But once the sponge is saturated, the sponge itself is a mess.
 The only way to make it useful again is to wring the mess out of it.”

 Replacing the word “economy” with “republic,” the quote frames a more critical point: “A good republic is analogous to a sponge; it can sop up a lot of mess.
 But once the sponge is saturated, the sponge itself is a mess.
 The only way to make it useful again is to wring the mess out of it.”

 By Monday, we will know what options Mr. Bush may possess to fight the unlawful certification of Mr. Gore’s pending “victory.”
-At that time, The Federalist Editorial Board will again address what moral and fitting responses we believe millions of patriotic Americans might exercise in defending our liberties against the encroachment of possible tyranny.
+At that time, we will again address what moral and fitting responses we believe millions of patriotic Americans might exercise in defending our liberties against the encroachment of possible tyranny.

 In the interim, it is important to remain vigilant as justice and liberty have but few remedies left within the existing structures of our constitutional government, but we – and all Americans – are obligated to be patient and pursue those courses of action to their full conclusion.

-That having been said, here are a few observations from Federalist Bulletin 00-47-2.
+That having been said, here are a few observations from our 00-47-2 edition.
 We are reprinting them as context for the appropriate interpretation of events in the coming days and weeks.
 Though you may have read them two weeks ago, we encourage you to read them again.

-FIRST, our founding mission statement reads in part: The Federalist is an advocate of individual, family and community governance, rights and responsibilities as espoused by our nation’s Founders, and as originally intended by our Declaration of Independence and its subordinate guidance, our Republic’s Constitution, as explicated by The Federalist Papers.
+FIRST, our founding mission statement reads in part that our primary purpose is to advocate of individual, family and community governance, the rights and responsibilities as espoused by our nation’s Founders, and as originally intended by our Declaration of Independence and its subordinate guidance, our Republic’s Constitution, as explicated by The Federalist Papers.
 Some of our readers have questioned the assertion that our Constitution is “subordinate” to the Declaration of Independence.

 Our Constitution is clearly subordinated by the opening clause of the Declaration: “When in the Course of human events, it becomes necessary for one people to dissolve the political bands which have connected them….
 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
 That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed.
 That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it…it is their right, it is their duty, to throw off such Government, and to provide new Guards for their future security.”